Markusgp/Untangle/README.md

 chmod +x ./run-docker.sh
 ```
 ---
-Create the docker image by executing:
+Create the docker image by executing the following command from the root directory:

 ```
 docker build -f ${path-to-dockerfile} -t untangle .